Burnout is a Systemic Workplace Issue: Four Things Employers Should Do

 Generally, if you detect a change in the way someone works, such as repeating errors, consistently missing deadlines, or a sudden absence, extend help immediately.
 Ultimately, we should be tackling burnout before people enter breakdown mode.

-Four Ways Organizations Can Help Employees Combat Burnout
+Four Ways Organisations Can Help Employees Combat Burnout

 1) Educate managers